-Flanged Valves vs Screwed Valves: A Comparison
+Flanged Valves vs Threaded Valves

-Flanged Valves vs Screwed Valves
+Flanged Valves vs Threaded Valves

-Flanged (left) and screwed valves (right)
+Flanged (left) and threaded valves (right)

-Flanged and screwed valves are two commonly used types of valve fittings in industries.
+Flanged and threaded valves are two commonly used types of valve fittings in industries.
 Choosing between them requires careful consideration of pressure, temperature, installation complexity, space constraints, and cost-effectiveness.
 This article explores and compares both valve types to help the user make an informed decision for an application.

 Flanged valves